-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate Atlas Obscura Least Biased based on non-political coverage and High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate Atlas Obscura Least Biased based on non-political coverage and High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 Traffic/Popularity: High Traffic

 Founded in 2009, Atlas Obscura is an online magazine and travel company led by American journalist David Plotz.
 It catalogs unusual and obscure travel destinations via user-generated content.
 Atlas Obscura states its “mission is to inspire wonder and curiosity about the incredible world we all share.”

 Funded by / Ownership

 The website is owned by Atlas Obscura Inc. Revenue is derived through advertising, book sales, sponsored trips, and events.